mattmezza/email-lang-cli/README.md

 Options:

-  -d, --dir [value]       The directory containing the email text files you want to parse (defaults to "emails-directory") -f, --file [value]      The file containing the email text you want to parse (defaults to "email.txt") -h, --help              Output usage information
+  -d, --dir               The directory containing the email text files you want to parse -f, --file              The file containing the email text you want to parse -h, --help              Output usage information
   -o, --out-file [value]  The output file in which you want the emails to be parsed (defaults to "emails.json") -v, --version           Output the version number